forthy/rapture-json/README.md

 If the compilation is successful, the compiled JAR file should be found in the directory for the appropriate Scala version in the `target` directory.

+### Contributing

+Rapture JSON -- like all the Rapture projects -- openly welcomes contributions!
+We would love to receive pull requests of bugfixes and enhancements from other developers.
+To avoid potential wasted effort, bugs should first be reported on the Github issue tracker, and it's normally a good idea to talk about enhancements on the Rapture mailing list before embarking on any development.
+Alternatively, just send Jon Pretty (@propensive) a tweet to start a conversation.

+# Using Rapture JSON

 ## JSON Representation

 Rapture JSON is designed to be agnostic about the JSON parser and choice of AST